MahmoudMetwalli/wasla/README.md

 Wasla was developed to facilitate the build of events based systems that uses RabbitMQ as the message broker, wasla is built on [aio_pika](https://github.com/mosquito/aio-pika) to represent the core of RabbitMQ connection, while wasla provides a mini framework for routing and middlewares.
-Using the right configuration and a well structured routing map, you can publish an event to many consumers with just one line of code.
+With the right configuration and a well structured routing map, you can publish an event to many consumers with just one line of code.

 ## Installation